sberthol/openig-cidemo/README.md

 a private repo (for example, gcr.io) and deploy it to a Kubernetes cluster.

 To use this you need:
-* Jenkins CI (version 2.x - as it needs the pipeline feature and multi branch builds)
+* Jenkins CI (version 2.x - as it needs the pipeline feature and multi branch builds).
+If you are on a mac, you can install jenkins using  ```brew install jenkins```
 * The docker and kubectl commands need to be available to Jenkins as it will use these commands to build and deploy images
 * Access to the OpenIG base image (openig).
 See https://stash.forgerock.org/projects/DOCKER/repos/docker/browse